trent-pr1ntf/SeeStar-Processing-Guide/README.md

 Well, now that we have created our universe, let's bake our apple pie.

 ## SeeStar Settings
+Before we get started with the software, let's dive into some settings in the SeeStar application itself that we'll need to set to get some better images.

+[Insert narrative and screenshots for enhacncing images, it takes darks]

+The SeeStar also takes built in flats [link].
+[Insert narrative and screenshots of flat taking]

+Let's pause talking about about software for just a moment, and let's talk about mount modes.
+When your SeeStar gets delivered to your door, and you set it up for the first time, you are likely using Altitude/Azimuith (Alt/Az) [link] mode.
+[Insert narrative on how Alt/Az tracks, and using a leveling head to help]

+Using Alt/Az mode usually limits you to 10 second exposures [link], just by the nature of how it tracks.
+Any longer, and you tend to get star trails in your pictures, and you generally can't use images with star trails.
+If you want longer exposure times, you'll need to upgrade to equatorial (EQ) [link] mounting.
+[Narratives and links to EQ wedges].
+Since the EQ method doesn't make tiny corrections to track objects, instead moving with the rotation of the Earth, you can take longer exposures.
+Personally, I have found that 30 Second exposures work best.
+Almost all of my images don't have star trails.
+Some people make 60 Second exposures work, but your experience may vary.

+Remember, we're looking for as much light [link] data as possible, with the least ammount of noise [link].
+One 30 Second exposure gets you a good amount of light, but with less noise than 3 10 Second exposures.
+I'm not saying you *need* to use EQ mode to have better picutres, but it does help.
+If all you have at your disposal is the ability to use Alt/Az mode, you can still come up with some great photos, it just make take more integration time [link], or total combined exposure time.

+[Narrative about planning]

+[Narrative about mosaic mode]

 ## Processing Software Installation